JeroMe9496/support/GITHUB/README.md

    $ git pull origin master
    ```

-   If no errors try again the push command.
+   If no errors try again the push command.<br>
    If you see an error, you can use **force** option :

    ``` shell